mehulagg/gitlab_test/doc/api/graphql/getting_started.md

 # Getting started with GitLab GraphQL API

-This guide demonstrates basic usage of GitLab's GraphQL API.
+This guide GraphQL and demonstrates basic usage of GitLab's GraphQL API.

 See the [GraphQL API StyleGuide](../../development/api_graphql_styleguide.md) for implementation details aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL
+GraphQL is a language for APIs to abstractly access and manipulate data versus programming individual endpoints.
+With a single ASK, you can retrieve data from several sources in a single  response.
-speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time
+TODO:  speed/access/bandwidth/tailored responses regardless of the DM/passing data to other systems/reduced coding time

 ### Why GraphQL vs REST
 For over 20 years, REST has been the standard, object-based, programmatic access for data access from remote servers.

 TODO: challenges with multiple  queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.

 -performance
 -value